Alicia Patterson: Marriages

-Patterson married James Simpson, Jr., the son of Marshall Field's chairman of the board, according to her father's bidding.
-The couple lived together only one year and were divorced in 1930.
-During that period, she learned how to fly a plane with her father and hunted game in Indochina.
-In 1931 she married Joseph W. Brooks and was divorced in 1939.
+Patterson married James Simpson, Jr., the son of Marshall Field's chairman of the board, in September 1927, according to her father's bidding.
+The couple lived together only one year and were divorced in October 1930; Patterson charged Simpson with desertion one year after their marriage.

+In 1931, she married Joseph W. Brooks, a Williams College alum, captain of a 42nd Division machine gun company during World War I, and son of Belvidere Brooks, a former vice president of Western Union.
+Brooks also held a transport pilot's license.
+They divorced in 1939.

 In 1939, she married her third husband, Harry Guggenheim, who had been a United States ambassador to Cuba.
 Guggenheim was on active duty for the military during World War II, during which time Patterson ran Newsday.
 When Guggenheim returned, he ran the administrative aspects of the business.
 While she was married to Guggenheim, Patterson had a long-running affair with Adlai Stevenson, governor of Illinois and two-time Democratic nominee for president.
+Alicia had no children but was very close to her younger sister Josephine's children Joseph and Alice Albright.
+She used her birth surname for her editing and publishing career.

 Career

-She worked in the promotion department of her father's Daily News in 1927, before being assigned as a reporter.
+Patterson's early news jobs included advertising the New York Daily News by placing placards in grocery and drug stores, and selling Liberty Magazine house to house.
+She worked in the promotion department the Daily News in 1927, before being assigned as a reporter.
 She socialized with other young reporters at speakeasies and misspelled the names of the parties involved in a high-profile divorce case, for which the newspaper was sued for libel.
 She returned to Chicago after she was fired, then married Harry Frank Guggenheim, who was Jewish.

 Patterson also had a career in comics, creating the character Deathless Deer with Neysa McMein.
 It ran in the Boston Herald and the Chicago Tribune in 1943.

-Harry Guggenheim used a portion of the Guggenheim family's fortune to help his wife purchase a newspaper in Hempstead and found Newsday in 1940.
+Harry Guggenheim used a portion of the Guggenheim family's fortune to help his wife purchase a newspaper in Hempstead and found Newsday in Hempstead in 1940.
 Guggenheim awarded 49% of the paper's stock to his wife, and retained 51% for himself.
 Newsdays use of investigative journalism, "lively style", and coverage of liberal and international politics led it to become a respected newspaper.
-In 1954, it won the Pulitzer Prize and became the country's largest suburban newspaper.
+In 1954, it won the Pulitzer Prize for exposing corruption at New York's trotting tracks, and became the country's largest suburban newspaper.
 Patterson used the paper as a vehicle to create an identity for Long Island.